ricable/tink/deploy/kind/README.md

 ```

 ## TODO
-- Deploy components to cluster
-  - basic manifests
-  - add templating
-    - kustomize???
-    - helm???
-- Solve networking between virtual hosts and kind
-  - Linux and MacOS
-  - Possible ideas:
-    - ingress (wouldn't work for broadcast)
-    - hacking kind to use same network bridge for host networking
-    - ???
-- Add some type of templating mechanism
+- Add some type of templating mechanism helm/kustomize????
+- Better networking solution for non-kind/libvirt environments
 - Add tilt configuration for automating updating/deployment of components for rapid development iteration